johnpeart/johnpeart.github.io/_posts/2021-05-11-eurovision-scoreboard.md

 ---
 title: "A digital scoreboard and voting system for your Eurovision house party"
 author: John Peart
 excerpt:
 layout: blog/post
 permalink: /2021/05/11/eurovision-scoreboard
 category: [eurovision]
-theme: eurovision
 ---

 Back in 2019, when we were allowed to see people in real life and have fun, I combined my loves of voting, Eurovision and technology to augment my Song Contest house party.

 Hours before the party, I had a bright idea to hack together a [digital scoreboard](/2019/06/02/building-a-eurovision-scoreboard) for the event.
 The scoreboard took votes from a Google Form.
 It allowed my guests – and dozens of others across the country, in fact – to vote for their favourite entries and see the will of the people in near real time.

 {% include figure.html
 url="/posts/eurovision-scoreboard.jpg" alt="A screenshot of my 2019 Eurovision Scoreboard." figure="1" caption="This is what the 2019 version of my Eurovision scoreboard looked like" %}